senseiji/blog4/_posts/data-engineering/2021-10-20-best-machine-learning-hackathon-in-india.md

 #
 subheadline: "Data Engineering"
 title: "Best Machine Learning Hackathon In India"
 teaser: "A special application of artificial intelligence is being practiced to provide machines the ability to automatically learn from experience and improve themselves without being explicitly programmed, known as machine learning (ML).
-Its main focus is"
+Its main focus is the development of the program to access the data as well as learn from the huge amount of data.
+Machine learning hackathon is a time constrained comp"
 categories:
   - Data Engineering